juju2307/Markdown/README.md

 ![Image de moi](https://avatars.githubusercontent.com/u/83067647?s=120&v=)

-## Occupational therapist in the course of training in web development, organized, punctual and easily trvaillant as a team.
+## Occupational therapist in the course of training in web development, organized, punctual and easily working as a team.

   Question   |   Answer
   ---------  |------------